lanl-aea/waves/docs/devops.rst

 *************

 This project uses symbolic links to minimize duplication of files where possible.
-Some files, such as the tutorial and quickstart eabm package files, can not be shared in common due to their applications and the necessary directory structure for each.
+Some files, such as the tutorial and modsim template package files, can not be shared in common due to their applications and the necessary directory structure for each.
 However, if the file content is identical, a symbolic link is used to avoid duplicating the entire file.